gabrielolympie/moe-pruner/README.md

-# moe-pruner: DeepSeek-v3 Pruning for the GPU Poor
+# moe-pruner: Democratizing DeepSeek-v3 with Expert Pruning

-This repository provides a methodology for pruning DeepSeek-v3, a Mixture-of-Experts (MoE) model, to make it more accessible for users with limited GPU resources ("the GPU poor").
-This is achieved by significantly reducing the number of experts in the MoE layers.
+This repository introduces a novel, experimental methodology for pruning DeepSeek-v3, a powerful Mixture-of-Experts (MoE) model.
+Our goal is to dramatically reduce its computational and memory footprint, making it accessible to users with limited GPU resources (hence, "for the GPU poor").
+We achieve this by aggressively reducing the number of experts within the MoE layers, combined with knowledge distillation techniques.

-**Warning:** This is a highly experimental technique.
-Results are not guaranteed, and significant improvements are planned for future versions.
-Use at your own risk.
+**Important:** This project is highly experimental and under active development.
+Results are not guaranteed, and significant improvements are planned.
+Use at your own risk and be aware that the code and methodology are subject to change.

-## CONTRIBUTE
-Due to hardware limitation, i was forced to make a lot of trade off.
-If you'd like to participate in upcoming versions with a higher compute budget, you can donate here: https://gofund.me/1516dccd

-You can also propose improvement on the git repo.

 ## Project Goal

-The primary goal is to drastically reduce the computational and memory requirements of DeepSeek-v3 while retaining a reasonable level of performance.
-This is accomplished through a multi-stage distillation and pruning process.

-## Methodology and abloation study.
-### Core methodology:
-- 1. Create a small but high quality calibration dataset
-- 2. Use the dataset to prune experts, with several variant (see ablation below)
-- 3. Consolidate the model with pruned experts
-- 4. Post train on an instruct dataset to recover

-### Pruning approaches
-The most challenging work was to find an appropriate pruning method, i tested several approaches (some ablation details can be found in the EXPERIMENTATION_README)
-- Topk pruning: simply take the k most activated experts on a given layer and prune every other
-- Act_cl : cluster experts based on their co activation
-- State_cl : cluster experts based on the similarity of their outputs
-- Progressive_merge : halve progressively the number of experts, with some healing in between
-- Multiplexage : fuse the experts and add a bias term to the hiddenstates that is dependant on the gate activation vector
-- Fused lora : fuse experts and add a lora term that takes into account a latent projection of the gate vector
-- Mixture of lora : decompose the experts into a core expert and a mixture of lora experts that uses the original gate information to handle activations patterns

-To fuse the experts, we relied on three methodology:
-- multi slerp : spherical interpolation of mean expert
-- sce : a technique developped by https://github.com/fanqiwan/FuseAI
-- naive : a simple weight averaging

-### Notes:
-The most powerfull approach seems to be a mix of the multiplexage and mixture of lora approach.
-This technique is the final one used to train the current batch of fused models, and it exhibit interesting properties in term of scaling laws, according to three axis:
-- Expert scaling : the end performance of the fused model seems to scale **linearly** in my experiments with the number of final experts, hence with more extensive testing it might be possible to predict in advance the final performance based on number of weights.
-- Data scaling : the distillation losses during the pruning where far from being saturated, and seems to follow a similar pattern as usual llm training, following the habitual scaling laws.
-- Rank scaling : through the rank of the mixture of Lora, it is possible to adapt efficiently the number of parameters allocated to healing, hence enabling to scale the technique on more compute.
-This scaling seems to use a regular polynomial scaling law as well.
-- Post training on dolphin r1 gave a weird vibe to the models writing, hence is switched to ultrachat for this part, with a bit of the LIMO dataset in addition.
-I did not perform any DPO or RLHF to the model, so the outputs will be kinda raw.

-## Contributions
-Due to hardware limitation, this repo required a few hacks to work properly.
-You'll find ressources for:
-- AWQ single layer loading, load a single layer in the gpu memory to avoid OOM
-- AWQ dequant and AWQ Dora merge, enabling lower memory usage thanks to 4bit quantization
-- Utilities to manage torch vram and load targeted modules inside a model (for some reasons accelerate implementation of the same stuff was not working)
-- Dora layer implementation, with adaptations for bnb and hqq (inspired by the Answer.ai repo fsdp qlora)
-- Utilities to analyse experts activations and experts similarity, implemented with numba for blazing fast execution
-- A legacy fp8_linear layer, which is a pure pytorch implementation of the Deepseek fp8 kernel, compatible with Ampere gpu inference (not sure about training).
-- Progressive expert merging, a new method that is using  sce merging to progressively merge the experts based on the similarity of their output, achieving a good knowledge preservation of the experts.
-- Expert Multiplexing : an experimental way to merge several expert into a single one, preserve the original gate of the model, and route the inputs in the merged model adequately.
-So far seems the most stable method, with coherent scaling.
-- Fused expert layers, with both a training version with helpers to merge existing layer, and an inference version to just load and run, some patched deepseek modules as well to ease handling.
+Our primary objective is to make DeepSeek-v3 usable on consumer-grade hardware.
+We aim to drastically lower the computational and memory demands while preserving a reasonable level of performance.
+This is achieved through a carefully designed, multi-stage process involving expert pruning, model consolidation, and knowledge distillation.

+## Methodology and Ablation Study

+### Core Methodology:

+1.  **Calibration Dataset Creation:**  A small, high-quality dataset is constructed for calibration.
+This dataset is crucial for guiding the pruning process.
+2.  **Expert Pruning:**  Various pruning strategies are employed to identify and remove less critical experts (see "Pruning Approaches" below for details).
+3.  **Model Consolidation:** The pruned model, with a significantly reduced number of experts, is consolidated.
+4.  **Post-Training (Knowledge Recovery):**  The consolidated model is further trained on an instruction dataset (UltraChat, with some LIMO) to recover performance lost during pruning.
+No DPO or RLHF is performed, resulting in a "raw" output style.

+### Pruning Approaches

+A key challenge was identifying an effective pruning method.
+We explored (and continue to explore) several approaches, including:

+*   **Top-k Pruning:**  The simplest approach – selecting the *k* most frequently activated experts per layer and discarding the rest.
+*   **Activation Clustering (Act\_cl):** Clustering experts based on their co-activation patterns.
+Experts that fire together are considered redundant.
+*   **State Clustering (State\_cl):** Clustering experts based on the similarity of their output states.
+Experts producing similar outputs are considered redundant.
+*   **Progressive Merge:**  Iteratively halving the number of experts, with "healing" (fine-tuning) steps in between to mitigate performance loss.
+*   **Multiplexage:**  Fusing experts and introducing a bias term to the hidden states, dependent on the original gate activation vector.
+This allows the model to retain some of the routing information from the original MoE.
+*   **Fused LoRA:**  Combining expert weights and adding a LoRA (Low-Rank Adaptation) term that incorporates a latent projection of the gate vector.
+*   **Mixture of LoRA:**  Decomposing experts into a core expert and a mixture of LoRA experts.
+The original gate information is used to manage the activation patterns of the LoRA experts.

+**Expert Fusion Techniques:**

+To combine the weights of experts during merging, we utilize:

+*   **Multi-SLERP:** Spherical Linear Interpolation (SLERP) of the mean expert weights.
+*   **SCE (Similarity-based Coefficient Estimation):**  A technique developed by [FuseAI](https://github.com/fanqiwan/FuseAI).
+*   **Naive Averaging:** Simple averaging of expert weights.

+### Notes and Observations:

+The most promising approach currently is a hybrid of "Multiplexage" and "Mixture of LoRA."
+This method exhibits interesting scaling properties along three key axes:

+*   **Expert Scaling:**  Preliminary experiments suggest a *linear* relationship between the number of final experts and the fused model's performance.
+This could allow for performance prediction based on model size.
+*   **Data Scaling:**  Distillation losses during pruning were far from saturation, suggesting that the process follows standard LLM training scaling laws.
+Further data could lead to significant improvements.
+*   **Rank Scaling:**  The rank of the "Mixture of LoRA" allows for efficient control over the number of parameters dedicated to knowledge recovery.
+This scaling appears to follow a polynomial law.
+* **Dataset choice**: Initially, post-training was done with the dolphin-r1 dataset, but this resulted in an undesirable writing style.
+Therefore, the final models were trained with ultrachat dataset, with additional data from LIMO.

+## Contributions & Included Resources

+Due to hardware constraints, several custom implementations and hacks were necessary.
+This repository includes resources for:

+*   **AWQ Single-Layer Loading:** Load individual layers into GPU memory to prevent Out-of-Memory (OOM) errors.
+*   **AWQ Dequantization and DoRA Merge:**  Utilities for lower memory usage via 4-bit quantization.
+*   **VRAM Management Utilities:**  Tools for managing PyTorch VRAM and loading specific model modules (addressing issues with standard `accelerate` implementations).
+*   **DoRA Layer Implementation:**  Adapted for BNB and HQQ (inspired by [Answer.ai's fsdp qlora](https://github.com/AnswerDotAI/fsdp_qlora)).
+*   **Expert Analysis Utilities:**  Tools for analyzing expert activations and similarity, implemented with Numba for performance.
+*   **Legacy FP8 Linear Layer:**  A pure PyTorch implementation of DeepSeek's FP8 kernel, compatible with Ampere GPU inference (training compatibility is uncertain).
+*   **Progressive Expert Merging:**  A novel method that leverages SCE merging to iteratively combine experts based on output similarity, preserving knowledge effectively.
+*   **Expert Multiplexing:**  An experimental technique for merging experts while retaining original gate information for appropriate input routing.
+This appears to be the most stable method, with consistent scaling behavior.
+*   **Fused Expert Layers:**  Includes both a training version (with helpers for merging existing layers) and an inference version (for loading and running the fused models).
+Also includes patched DeepSeek modules for easier handling.

 ## Disclaimer

-This project is experimental and under active development.
+This project is highly experimental and actively under development.
 The provided code and methodology are subject to change.
-There is no guarantee of performance or stability.
+Performance and stability are not guaranteed.
 Use at your own discretion.

 ## Acknowledgements

-Special thanks to several projects that inspired and helped the construction of this:
-- [CognitiveComputations](https://huggingface.co/cognitivecomputations) for their work on the very high quality dolphin-r1 dataset
-- [FuseChat](https://github.com/fanqiwan/FuseAI/tree/main/FuseChat) for their work on knowledge fusion
+We gratefully acknowledge the contributions of the following projects:

+*   **CognitiveComputations:** Creators of the high-quality dolphin-r1 dataset.
+*   **FuseAI:** Developers of the FuseChat project and the SCE merging technique.
-- [DeepSeek](https://github.com/deepseek-ai) for their openess and awesome technical work
+*   **DeepSeek:** For their open-source contributions and excellent technical work.
-- [AnswerAI](https://github.com/AnswerDotAI/fsdp_qlora) for their work on fsdp qlora, even if i did not use it in the end
+*   **AnswerAI:** For their work on fsdp qlora.
-- [HuggingFace](https://huggingface.co/) and [PyTorch](https://pytorch.org/) for creating the ecosystem and tools that enabled to iterate very quickly.
+*   **Hugging Face and PyTorch:** For providing the essential ecosystem and tools that facilitate rapid iteration.
-- [OpenAi](https://openai.com/) for teaching me the value of open source AI by giving the example of what you shouldn't do.
+*   **OpenAI:**  For inadvertently highlighting the importance of open-source AI through their contrasting approach.

 ## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+Contributions are highly encouraged!
+If you have suggestions, bug fixes, or new features, please open an issue or submit a pull request.

+Areas where contributions are particularly welcome:

+*   **Quantization:**  The current implementation of fused experts presents challenges for integration with existing quantization engines.
+Expertise in this area is greatly appreciated.
+*   **Inference:**  Adaptations for inference frameworks like vLLM, Aphrodite, exllama v2, and llama.cpp would significantly improve the usability of this project.
+*   **Further Ablation Studies:**  More extensive testing and refinement of the pruning and fusion techniques.
+*  **Theoretical grounding** : Some part of the method are still mostly empirical, formalizing them would help stability.

+## Call to Action / Support

+This project was developed under significant hardware limitations, requiring numerous trade-offs.
+If you would like to support the development of future versions with increased computational resources, you can donate here: [https://gofund.me/1516dccd](https://gofund.me/1516dccd).
+You are also welcome to propose improvements directly on the GitHub repository.